Georges Ifrah

 Georges Ifrah (1947 – 1 November 2019) was a teacher of mathematics, a French author and a self-taught historian of mathematics, especially numerals.

-His work, From One to Zero: A Universal History of Numbers (1985, 1994) was translated into multiple languages, became an international bestseller, and was included in American Scientists list of "100 or so Books that shaped a Century of Science", referring to the 20th century.
+His work, From One to Zero: A Universal History of Numbers (1985, 1994) was translated into multiple languages, became an international bestseller, and was included in American Scientist's list of "100 or so Books that shaped a Century of Science", referring to the 20th century.
 Despite popular acclaim, it has been broadly criticized by scholars.

 Publications

 Several books devoted to numbers and history of numbers and number related topics including: